e-gluzman/algo-trading/README.md

 # ML algo trading
 ## Project description

-In this project, I am showcasing my module for developing machine learning models for algorithmic trading.
+In this project, I am showcasing my module for developing machine learning models for day algorithmic trading on 1-minute bars.
+The main module '/stonks' contains functions for extracting features from stock price data (bars), feature selection, labelling target variables, training the model and backtesting.
+So far I have managed to hit up to 10% monthly (~300% year) returns in backtests on a single stock.

-In this project, I wanted to explore using alternative data to forecast the prices of stocks and commodities.
-I built a web scraper that parses articles from the Wall Street Journal archive.
-I extracted features from the text and used them to forecast prices for Oil, Dow Jones Industrial Average index and Tesla stock.
+The '/scraper' folder also contains a web scraping algorithm I wrote for Wall Stree Journal headlines and analysing their relationship to stock and commodity prices.

-#### Highlights/ How to run this
+#### How to run this

-So far the most interesting part of the project is the web scraper I created for the WSJ archive.
-You can check it out if you clone the repository and run it from scrapers/wsj_scraper.py

-Once the scraper saves the result to /data you can run the feature extractors and the ML models from run.py
+First, read the project description below and check out the 'trading_ml_model_showcase' notebook'.
+It will walk you through stages of creating an ML model for trading, from feature extraction to backtesting.

+You can also have a look at the 'web_scraper_demonstration' script.
+It models the effect of news headlines on stock and commodity prices.

+## Highlights

+### Feature extraction

+The first stage is extracting features from time series price data.
+For that I use common techincal indicators such as exponential moving averages (EMA), moving average convergence divergence (MACD), RSI, ATR etc. I normalise these indicators to express them in terms of standard deviations or pct_change relative to stock price in time window X. Then I iterate over a large list of time windows to create hundreds of features to be used in model development.

+For example:
+macd_12_26 is the moving average convergence divergence comparing the 12 minute and 26 minute EMA of the Close price macd_12_26_pct? is the same indicator but expressed as pct % of the 12 minute EMA. volume_macd_100_1000 is the MACD for 100 and 1000 minute time windows calculated based on Volume. vol_std_pct_50 is a volatility metric based on an exponential rolling mean of standard deviaton over 50 minutes, expressed as pct etc.

+### Labelling

+In order to use machine learning for trading we need to label desirable outcomes such as a predicted stock price increase to generate buy signals.
+The best method I have found for this so far is the tripple barrier method (see Lopez de Prado, financial advances in machine learning).
+### Feature selection

+The next stage is selecting

+### Model training

+### Backtesting

+We can set the SLTP using the same method we used for labelling

-## Results
+### Results

+### Web scraping and natural language processing

 I have predicted the Closing price for stocks and commodities obtained from the yfinance module/ API.
 I have only used the text features extracted from WSJ articles.